Guide for applicants

 - Entities from the donor countries can become partners in projects.
 In several programmes partnerships are mandatory.

 - More than half of the programmes involve cooperation with partners from the donor countries.
+The donor programme partners may help you find a partner.
+Find the donor programme partner involved in your area.

 - To strengthen bilateral relations, funds are set aside in all beneficiary countries for initiatives of mutual interest and networking with the donor countries.
+Find out how you may be eligible for this support.